CBorowski-dev/docs-operaton-org/content/update/minor/76-to-77/_index.md

 The following steps are required:

-1. Update the Camunda libraries and applications inside the application server
+1. Update the Operaton libraries and applications inside the application server
 2. Migrate custom process applications

-Before starting, make sure that you have downloaded the Camunda 7.7 distribution for the application server you use.
+Before starting, make sure that you have downloaded the Operaton distribution for the application server you use.
 It contains the SQL scripts and libraries required for update.
 This guide assumes you have unpacked the distribution to a path named `$DISTRIBUTION_PATH`.

-## Camunda Libraries and Applications
+## Operaton Libraries and Applications

 Please choose the application server you are working with from the following list: